Reviews

 Bonus points if it doesn't try to shake me down for $4.99 every time I lose.
 We'll get to that.

-Let's get this out of the way first.
+Getting this one out of the way.
 Wordle is brilliant.
 Josh Wardle (yes, that's really his name) created something genuinely perfect: one puzzle a day, six guesses, no more, no less.
-The constraint IS the game.
+The constraint is the game.
 The shared experience of everyone solving the same puzzle is what made it a cultural phenomenon.

 I don't mean that as a compliment.
 I mean I finish it on the toilet before my coffee kicks in and then I have nothing for the rest of the day.
 One puzzle.
 That's it.
 I'm an addict and you're giving me a single hit?
 Come on.